 The problems with downloadable templates stem from the fact that they still force you to do your modeling in spreadsheets.
 Even if you take the time to tear a revenue model template apart and make it reflect your business, you’re left with a confusing spreadsheet loaded with assumptions that make it difficult to collaborate with other business leaders.

 This level of complexity has consequences, including:

-Strategic finance requires a more dynamic financial model that automatically updates with actual data and reflects the ever-changing assumptions across your business in real time.
+Strategic finance requires dynamic financial modeling software that automatically updates with actual data and reflects the ever-changing assumptions across your business in real-time.
 These things just aren’t possible in a spreadsheet.

 Don’t settle for a spreadsheet-based financial model template that can’t keep up with your business.
-When you create models with our Strategic Finance Platform, intelligent building blocks give you the real-time insight and flexibility you need to make sure you’re always hitting your numbers — no matter how quickly your startup grows and evolves.
+When you create models with our Strategic Finance Platform, intelligent building blocks give you the real-time insight and flexibility to build forecasts step by step and ensure you’re always hitting your numbers — no matter how quickly your startup grows and evolves.

 Want to see how you can automate the most tedious parts of financial modeling so you can focus on everything else that’s more strategy?
 Get a personalized demo and learn more.

 What is financial modeling?

 Financial modeling is the practice of forecasting financial outcomes for a business based on historical data and a set of defined goals.
 Financial models offer insight into a company’s financial situation, including revenue, expenses, and estimated future performance.